 There are so many project management tools out there and the list is endless, some of the most popular names are Trello, Asana, Monday.com, Jira and ClickUp.
 At the core majority of these tools are very similar to what they do and all include a Kanban board.
 It really depends on what works for you and your team.

-I've been using a number of project management tools over the years and have gone through a lot of these in search of something that works for me.
+I've used a number of project management tools over the years and have gone through a lot of these in search of something that works for me.
 ClickUp is generous with its free tier and gives you enough room to grow into their paid plans.
 Personally it's my favourite tool so far in this category.

 Note taking apps

 For years I've been using Evernote initially it was great when they launched and in recent years they have been adding limitations to the free version making it basically unusable.
 Even upgrading to the premium version at £60 a year is a bit expensive.

 In Q4 2020 I've migrated all my notes over to Nimbus note (teams plan) and this will be my primary note-taking app for all my notes.
 Drafting all my blog posts including this one.
 A few features that really stood out for me is having workspaces, making notes public and having the ability to use CNAME e.g. notes.yourdomain.com.
 When I made the switch it was only a one-time fee now I believe they have switched to a subscription model.

 This is a very popular note-taking app that many uses and highly recommend amongst the productivity geeks.
 This would be the next one I'd migrate to if Nimbus Notes doesn't work out.

 This is a must for anyone that works in the creative space.
 Adobe is the industry leader in multiple areas including photography, design, video editing and motion graphics to name a few.
 This is an essential tool and something I'd find extremely hard to replace.
 The main tools I rely on are Lightroom, Photoshop, illustrator, premiere pro and after-effects.